Isaias66/Abraxas/problem.md

 Our game will be utilizing aspects of platforming, navigation, and combat in a third person view to guide the player through our tower.
 This tower will contain 3 levels that each will have unique environments, enemies, and platforming to engage the player.
 These levels will give the player different and unique abilities in order to combat the wandering enemies and navigate across moving platforms.
 Within each level the player will be challenged with a unique task that they must complete before moving to the next level.

 ## Scope
-There will only be 3 levels incorporated into the game.
-These levels will range around medium to large in order to accommodate the platforms, enemies, and objects on each level.
+There will only be 3 levels consisting of 2 floors per level in our game.
+These levels will range around small to medium in order to accommodate the platforms, enemies, and objects on each level.
 This amount of levels was chosen in order to dedicate more time to environment building and testing.
 This will give more depth to certain levels and more meaning in certain navigation.

 ## Game Aspects
 - **Functionality:** AI is implemented in the form of enemies.
 Different abilities, both offensive and defensive are implemented to help the player get through each level.
 Different mechanics are implemented with each level, these mechanics are talked about in more detail in a lower section.